LondonWizard/Synthetic-Data-Generator/README.md

 # Synthetic Data Generator

-The Synthetic Data Generator is a Python-based tool designed to create realistic synthetic datasets for various departments of a fictional SaaS cloud service provider.
+The Synthetic Data Generator is a Python-based tool designed to create realistic synthetic datasets and documents for various departments of a fictional SaaS cloud service provider, **Advanced Cloud**.
 This tool is ideal for testing, development, or educational purposes without compromising any real personal or sensitive information.

 ## Table of Contents